-On 21 March 2019, the German Environment Agency published evaluation criteria for plastics and other organic materials in contact with drinking water (KTW-BWGL) The KTW-BWGL is intended to gradually replace the previous KTW guidelines for organic materials.
-It will become legally binding for the above-mentioned materials on 21 March 2021.
-Due to the Corona pandemic the German Environment Agency (UBA) has granted transitional periods.
-(Link to the document) Until 21 March 2023, manufacturers have the possibility to obtain a hygiene certificate without an initial inspection of the production facility according to the 1+ system.
+On 21 March 2019, the German Environment Agency (UBA) published “evaluation criteria for plastics and other organic materials in contact with drinking water (KTW-BWGL)”.
+The KTW-BWGL is gradually replacing the previous KTW guidelines for organic materials.
+Since 21 March 2021 it is legally binding for plastics, organic coatings and lubricants.
+Due to the COVID-19 pandemic the UBA has extended the transitional period (Link to the document).
+Until 21 March 2023, manufacturers have the possibility to obtain a hygiene certificate without an initial inspection of the production facility according to the 1+ system.
 However, the formulations of the materials must comply with the new regulations in any case.
+In March 2022 elastomers and thermoplastic elastomers have also been included in the KTW-BWGL, with a transitional period until 01 March 2025.
 The TZW test centre is well prepared for the new requirements and accredited for the KTW-BWGL.

 Drinking water must be protected against undesirable substances

 According to the German Drinking Water Ordinance (Trinkwasserverordnung TrinkwV), materials used to construct or maintain systems for the extraction, treatment or distribution of drinking water and those in contact with drinking water must not:

 - directly or indirectly reduce the protection to human health

 - adversely change the odour or taste of the water, or

 - allow substances to pass into drinking water in quantities beyond those which are unavoidable when complying with the generally accepted technical regulations.